joysana1/Churn-prediction/README.md

 **Data Transformation**
-For each data transformation sepeate fiels are used Base line (RAW) is used for Original dataset with not data transformation
+For each data transformation sepeate fiels are used Base line (RAW) is used for Original dataset without any data transformation